832energytech/docs/EBBuildClient/README.md

 #1 After installing the EBBuildClient nuget package, add the following to your code:
       using EBBuildClient.Core;

 #2 EBBuild allows you to store json data without any class/object or a concrete class/object.
 For example, if you have the following defined data type and if you wanted to store its data onto the EBBuild cloud storage services, you would following for following example.
+ALL classes passed in MUST implement the "CommonInterfaces" interface.
+The "CommonInterfaces" interface ensure that all classes can support parent chld relationships and aggregate function data.

-    public class SampleDataClass
+    public class SampleDataClass : CommonInterfaces
     {
         public string ID {get;set;}
         public string Name {get; set;}
         public AddressClass Address1 {get; set;}
     }
-    public class AddressClass
+    public class AddressClass : CommonInterfaces
     {
         public string City {get; set;}
         public string State {get; set;}